The ASX CHESS Replacement: Will the excruciating wait finally be over by the end of the 2020s?

 Politicians and regulators (including the RBA and ASIC) have heavily scrutinised the exchange, with the latter investigating whether or not ASX management has breached legal obligations throughout the process.

 But at its recent investor forum, the company told investors it had made some progress.
 Back in November 2023, the ASX formally kicked off Attempt 2, led by TATA Consultancy Services.
-The aim is for the new clearing system in 2026 and a new settlement system in 2028 or 2029.
+The aim was for the new clearing system in 2026 and a new settlement system in 2028 or 2029.
 This would be 13-14 years from when the bourse began looking into the system under the tenure of Elmer Funke Kupper.

 Why is it taking so long?